capillariesio/capillaries/doc/qna.md

 2. Read/write from/to other file formats, maybe databases.

 3. Creating node configuration is a tedious job.
 Consider adding a toolbelt command that takes a CSV file as an input and generates JSON for a corresponding file_table/table_file node.
+Update 2023: done, see [proto_file_reader_creator test](../test/code/proto_file_reader_creator/README.md).

 4. Is the lack of NULL support a deal-breaker?